nh-server/switch-guide/docs/extras/installing_android.md

 ### Step 3: Flashing Android

-Open the Hekate partition manager (located in `Tools` > `Partition SD Card`) and select Flash Android at the bottom of your screen.
+Open the hekate partition manager (located in `Tools` > `Partition SD Card`) and select Flash Android at the bottom of your screen.
 All three images should be found and successfully flashed.
 Select the option to reboot to recovery.

 Once in recovery, select `Factory Reset` followed by `Format Data`.
 This *does not delete anything here*, but rather is used to prepare your data partitions for flashing.
 Ignore any errors that may appear.
 Return to the main menu and select `Apply Update` followed by `Select from SWITCH SD`.
 Find and select the `lineage-18.1...` zip in the list, and wait for it to finish.